creasty/rid/README.md

 Dockerfile
 ```

-That is to say, even if your environment is absolutely clean and all you have is only `docker` and `docker-compose`, getting started with a new Rails project from scratch has never been easier.
+That is to say, even if your environment is absolutely clean and you have nothing but `docker`, `docker-compose` and `rid`,
+getting started with a new Rails project from scratch has never been easier.

 ```hcl
 # install dependencies and setup a database